sunsiu/poke-data/README.md

 # poke-data

-Run by cd'ing to this directory and running
+Run by cd'ing to this directory and running<br>
-`python3 -m http.server 8080`
+`python3 -m http.server 8080`<br>
-Then going to localhost:8080 and selecting pokedata.html
+Then going to localhost:8080 and selecting pokedata.html<br>

 #TODO